lunardao/dao/README.md

 ## LunarDAOII Architecture

 **This entire chapter is focused on the current DAO - LUNARDAOII.
-LunarDAOII architecture is based on [Moloch V3](https://github.com/Moloch-Mystics/Baal) design, deployed by [DAOhaus](https://daohaus.club/moloch) jointly with [Firn Protocol team](https://firn.io) and customized to fit LunarDAO governance.**
+LunarDAOII architecture is based on [Moloch V3](https://github.com/Moloch-Mystics/Baal) design, deployed by [DAOhaus](https://daohaus.club/moloch) jointly with sunsetting [Firn Protocol team](https://donate.firn.io) and customized to fit LunarDAO governance.**

+> Note: Firn Protocol is discontinuing the frontend development and deposits are closed down, the team is committed to allow LunarDAOII participants to use Firn if they wish so for the raise.
+Withdrawals are open for everyone.

 The design puts an emphasis on anonymity combined with permissionless entry for an antifragile Squad formation.
 Both are essential for a privacy oriented investment fund which aims to develop infrastructure for anti-surveilance technology and parallel economy.